Ask veit ek standa,

 When I began teaching myself Old Norse several years ago, there weren’t any especially good or up-to-date textbooks on the language.
 I did what most people who wanted to learn Old Norse did at the time: cobble together knowledge from several sources of vastly varying quality on Old Norse and modern Icelandic.
 (Modern Icelandic is about as close to Old Norse as Shakespearean English is to modern English, and the available modern Icelandic textbooks were of much higher quality than the available Old Norse textbooks.)
 Specifically, I mostly used a combination of Auður Einarsdóttir’s Learning Icelandic, Geir T. Zoëga’s A Concise Dictionary of Old Icelandic, Michael Barnes’s A New Introduction to Old Norse, and the free but very basic and incomplete lessons at Old Norse for Beginners.

 Luckily, however, you don’t have to go through that laborious and often confusing process anymore.
 Archaeologist and historian Jesse L. Byock, the author of the excellent Viking Age Iceland and translator of numerous sagas, has written a highly useful, accessible, and engaging textbook of Old Norse for the twenty-first century: Viking Language 1: Learn Old Norse, Runes, and Icelandic Sagas.
-(Its companion volume, Viking Language 2, will be released in the near future.)
 Viking Language 1 includes lessons in Old Norse grammar and vocabulary, brought to life with excerpts from the sagas and informational sections on Viking society.
 Graded lessons enable you to check your progress.

 After buying and perusing this book, I really wish that this or something similar had been available when I first started learning Old Norse.
 It would have saved me a lot of trouble, time, and money.

 When reading an unfamiliar text in any new language, it’s necessary to have a dictionary so that you can look up words you don’t recognize that are crucial to the meaning of a sentence or passage.
-Zoëga’s A Concise Dictionary of Old Icelandic is still by far the best out there, so I recommend picking up a copy of it along with Viking Language 1.
+Geir T. Zoëga’s A Concise Dictionary of Old Icelandic is still by far the best out there, so I recommend picking up a copy of it along with either or both of the Viking Language books.

 Old Norse is probably harder than your average language to learn, but studying it is an extremely rewarding endeavor and well worth it.
 In addition to taking your understanding of Norse mythology and the early Germanic world to a whole new level, you’ll be able to speak one of the most harshly beautiful languages ever spoken and read and appreciate the nuances of some truly breathtaking poetry in its original language.
 As an added bonus, I’ve met a surprising number of people who think it’s quite sexy.